If you need to travel with young infant, a road trip may seem like a good option. After all, packed planes can expose babies to more germs.

-If you're considering a road trip with your infant, here are some tips to help keep your baby safe and comfortable.
+If you're considering a longer car ride with your baby, here are some tips to help keep them safe and comfortable.

 Check the car safety seat

-If you plan on taking a long drive, it is important to make sure that your infant's
+If you plan to hit the road, it is important to make sure that your infant's

 Ride in the backseat with your baby